-If the basis period is not the same as the period covered by the accounts, calculate the profit or loss of the basis period by adding together and or apportioning the profits or losses of the periods you have accounts for.
+If the basis period is not the same as the period covered by the accounts, calculate the profit or loss of the basis period by adding together and or apportioning the profits or losses of the periods you've accounts for.
 Enter in box 1.77 any amount that needs to be added to, or deducted from, the figure in box 1.76.
+Do not include any transition profit or loss in this box.
 Helpsheet 222, 'How to calculate your taxable profits' explains how to calculate the adjustment.

-If the adjustment means that you have to deduct a figure at box 1.77, show the figure in brackets and remember to subtract it in arriving at the total taxable profits.
+If the adjustment means that you've to deduct a figure at box 1.77, show the figure in brackets and remember to subtract it in arriving at the total taxable profits.